Tennis: Barty roars back to make winning start in Melbourne

 A nation expects, and Barty said after dismissing the 120th-ranked Ukrainian that she had always felt in control, despite the indifferent start.

-"It's all good, it's amazing to be back out here," said the Australian, fresh from winning her first title on home soil, in Adelaide, on Saturday.
+"Look, I think I was pressing a little bit early, made a few too many errors," said Barty, fresh from winning her first title on home soil, in Adelaide, on Saturday.

-"Really nice to sort it out a little bit at the start of the second set and sharpen up."
+"Was able to tighten the screws in the second set and run away with it.

-She described the support in the Rod Laver Arena as "absolutely incredible" and said she had been looking forward to playing there.
+"Yes, it was disappointing to not start as well as I would have liked.